 Understanding Adverse Possession in Indiana

 A squatter may be able to claim rights to a property after a certain amount of time residing there.
-In Indiana, it takes 10 years of continuous possession for a squatter to make an adverse possession claim (IN Code 32-21-7-1, et seq).
+In Indiana, it takes 10 years of continuous possession for a squatter to make an adverse possession claim.
 When a squatter makes an adverse possession claim, they can gain legal ownership of the property.
 At this point, the squatter is not a criminal trespasser and has lawful permission to remain on the property.

 In the U.S., there are five distinct legal requirements that must be met by the squatter before an adverse possession claim can be made.
 The five distinct legal requirements are: hostile, actual, open and notorious, exclusive and continuous.
 However, uniquely in Indiana, the Indiana Supreme Court (Celebration Worship Center, Inc. v.
 Patrick Tucker, et al) restructured and renamed these common law elements for adverse possession.
 The occupation must be: